rxm/fslogger/ReadMe.md

 ```

-## Test
+## Developing

+Tools needed for developing beyond basic GNU tools:

+* Nodejs

+I have an unusual Node setup on my laptop (to isolate potential mistakes and unchecked libraries).
+I handle that by keeping some changes to the Makefile in a local directory `.makefile`.

+### Testing the logrotation

+The basic mechanism for not loosing POSTs depends on how Unix sending the data to a filehandle and not a filename.
+This illustrates.

 Open two terminals and change both to the directory with `fslogger.js` and the log file `pbit.log`.
 Then issue the commands below.
 The `curl` will POST data to the server.
 Renaming the log file tests that it is safe to use `logrotate`.

 The `fslogger` server may also produce messages.
-A few stratup and termination messages are printed to the `stderr` and the operational ones are sent to `stdout`.
+A few startup and termination messages are printed to the `stderr` and the operational ones are sent to `stdout`.

 ``` bash
  # in window 1 start fslogger